SwingsH/de-mo-studio/README.md

 # de-mo-studio
 ## DE-MO Street Snap Magazine
-- All contributors to this project are currently students, and it is non-commercial in nature.
-Currently, it is only available for learning purposes.
+- The contributors to this project were all students at the time of creation, and there was no commercial intent.
+Currently, it is only available for educational purposes.
 - The content is quite outdated, and I'm not particularly interested in PHP.
 Therefore, this project will only focus on restoration and porting; there won't be any new features.
 - All personal photos are subject to portrait rights; please refrain from commercial use elsewhere.